๐Ÿ“Œ Bothwell, South Lanarkshire

 โ˜…โ˜…โ˜…

-๐Ÿ› ๏ธ Site open with some access restrictions due to masonry work – reduced admission fee (checked April 2024)
+๐Ÿ› ๏ธ Site open with some access restrictions due to masonry work – reduced admission fee (checked July 2025)

 Bothwell Castle is a red bricked ruin overlooking the River Clyde at Bothwell, about seven miles upstream from Glasgow.
 Built in the 13th century by the wealthy Moray family, the castle featured heavily in the Wars of Independence, passing between Scottish and English hands several times.
 Highlights include the enormous circular donjon, 14th century chapel and a prison tower.
 If you actually manage to visit all of them, consider yourself one of the lucky few: the property has recently suffered a seemingly neverending series of closures and part-closures due to masonry repairs.
-Hopefully these will come to an end soon.

 ๐ŸŒ Location